backstage/backstage/.changeset/dull-bulldogs-laugh.md

 '@backstage/core-components': patch
 ---

-Add a delay on opening submenus in the sidebar
+Create a delay when a Sidebar submenu opens